git-ecosystem/git-credential-manager/docs/windows-broker.md

 # Web Account Manager integration

-Git Credential Manager (GCM) Core knows how to integrate with the [Web Account Manager (WAM)](https://docs.microsoft.com/azure/active-directory/devices/concept-primary-refresh-token#key-terminology-and-components) feature of Windows to store credentials for Azure DevOps.
+Git Credential Manager (GCM) Core knows how to integrate with the [Web Account Manager (WAM)](https://docs.microsoft.com/azure/active-directory/devices/concept-primary-refresh-token#key-terminology-and-components) feature of Windows.
+GCM uses WAM to store credentials for Azure DevOps.
 Authentication requests are said to be "brokered" to the operating system.
 Currently, GCM will share authentication state with a few other Microsoft developer tools like Visual Studio and the Azure CLI, meaning fewer authentication prompts.
+Enabling WAM integration may also be required with certain [Conditional Access policies](https://docs.microsoft.com/azure/active-directory/conditional-access/overview), which enterprises use to help protect their assets, including source code.

-Integration with the WAM broker comes with several additional benefits, but it also has some potential drawbacks that you should be aware of before enabling it.
+Integration with the WAM broker offers convenience and other benefits, but may also make unexpected other changes on your device.
+On a device owned and managed by your institution or employer, WAM is probably the right choice.
+On a personal device or a device owned by a different institution (e.g. if you're a contractor working for Company A with access to resources at Company B), there are surprising behaviors that you should be aware of before enabling WAM integration.

 Note that this only affects [Azure DevOps](https://dev.azure.com).
 It doesn't impact authentication with GitHub, Bitbucket, or any other Git host.